rollchains/spawn/README.md

 # Query the other side to confirm it went through
 sleep 10

-# interact with the other chain without installing the cosmos binary
+# Interact with the other chain without having to install the cosmos binary
+# - Endpoints found at: GET http://127.0.0.1:8080/info
 local-ic interact localcosmos-1 query 'bank balances cosmos1hj5fveer5cjtn4wd6wstzugjfdxzl0xpxvjjvr'
 ```